 2022 Student Loan Debt Statistics

-The annual growth rate of the national student loan debt balance has consistently slowed over the last decade.
+While the total student loan debt balance continues to grow in 2022, its annual growth rate has consistently slowed over the last decade.

-- The total national student loan debt increased 1.27% YoY in the third financial quarter of 2022, the lowest rate of increase in the 21st century.
+- The total national student loan debt increased 1.66% YoY in the fourth financial quarter of 2022.

 - Federal student loan debt declined 0.27% in 2022 Q1; this is the most significant quarterly decline in at least a decade.